Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 2. Report the identity theft to the Federal Trade Commission (FTC).
 You can visit identitytheft.gov to report the theft and get a recovery plan, including an identity theft report that you can use to verify the theft with the credit bureaus.

 4. Monitor your credit.
-You are entitled to a free copy of your credit report after being a victim of identity theft, but you can also monitor it through free services like Nav.
+You are entitled to a free copies of your credit reports from all major bureaus after being a victim of identity theft, but you can also monitor it through services like Nav.
 Make sure to keep an eye out for any changes in information, such as contact information changes, a credit check from a company you haven’t used, or new accounts that you haven’t opened.

 5. File a police report.
 Even if you don’t know who stole your information, the credit bureaus will need the police report to investigate any fraudulent activity that your report.